Flameis/CS362-Team3/Project Proposal.md

 The website will be accessible to a range of devices, allowing more users to access the service.
 A mobile version of the website is absolutely necessary since users will be walking around with it on their phones.
 The URL will be publicly available.

 ### Buildable
-The software should have up-to-date documentation that allows other developers to set it up, allowing the project to extend to other colleges campuses or locations.
+The software should have up-to-date documentation that allows other developers to set it up, allowing the project to extend to other college campuses or locations.
 The software should also allow developers to customize their version of the application by doing things like using a different map, different plants, or any other changes to features.

 ### Scope
-This software should be well-designed and have a robust number of bug-free features, indicating that the full team of seven worked on it.
+This software should be well-designed and have a robust number of bug-free features, as listed in the functional and non-functional section of the Project Proposal document.

 ## Timeline
 ### Week 3 - Planning and Foundation